meonkeys/docker-isolator/Readme.md

 How do I get real client IP addresses with multiple reverse proxies?
 : I don't know.
 Should be doable with the right headers.

+What about not running as root?
+: Yep, good idea.
+See <https://docs.docker.com/engine/security/userns-remap/> or add your own `user: UID:GID` config lines.

 ## Copyright and license

 This demonstration is (C)2024 Adam Monsen.